 Any claim against the SLA requires calculating the Minutes Not Available for the reserved capacity.
-Here is an example of how to calculate Minutes Not Available.
+Here's an example of how to calculate Minutes Not Available.

-- A On Demand Capacity Reservation has a total Capacity of 5 Reserved Units.
-The On Demand Capacity Reservation starts in the Unused Capacity state with 0 Virtual Machines Allocated.
+- A On Demand Capacity Reservation has a total Capacity of five Reserved Units.
+The On Demand Capacity Reservation starts in the Unused Capacity state with zero Virtual Machines Allocated.

 - A Supported Deployment of quantity 5 is allocated to the On Demand Capacity Reservation.
-3 Virtual Machines succeed and 2 fail with a Virtual Machine capacity error.
-Result: 2 Reserved Units begin to accumulate Minutes Not Available.
+Three Virtual Machines succeed and two fail with a Virtual Machine capacity error.
+Result: Two Reserved Units begin to accumulate Minutes Not Available.

 - At 20 minutes, a Supported Deployment of quantity 2 is attempted.
 One Virtual Machine succeeds, the other Virtual Machine fails with a Virtual Machine capacity error.
 Result: One Reserved Unit stays at 15 accumulated Minutes Not Available.
 Another Reserved Unit resumes accumulating Minutes Not Available.

-- Four additional Supported Deployments of quantity 1 are made at 10 minute intervals.
+- Four more Supported Deployments of quantity 1 are made at 10-minute intervals.
 On the fourth attempt (60 minutes after the first capacity error), the Virtual Machine is deployed.
-Result: The last Reserved Unit adds 40 minutes of Minutes Not Available (4 attempts x 10 minutes between attempts) for a total of 55 Minutes Not Available.
+Result: The last Reserved Unit adds 40 minutes of Minutes Not Available (Four attempts x 10 minutes between attempts) for a total of 55 Minutes Not Available.

-From this example accumulation of Minutes Not Available, here is the calculation of Service Credit.
+From this example accumulation of Minutes Not Available, here's the calculation of Service Credit.

 - One Reserved Unit accumulated 15 minutes of Downtime.
 The Percentage Uptime is 99.97%.
-This Reserved Unit does not qualify for Service Credit.
+This Reserved Unit doesn't qualify for Service Credit.

 - Another Reserved Unit accumulated 55 minutes of Downtime.
 The Percentage Uptime is 99.87.
 This Reserved Unit qualifies for Service Credit of 10%.